Welcome to the Cenacle Region of Aotearoa New Zealand/Australia.

 we draw from our experience of God, creating a place where people can encounter God.

-Our Cenacle community in Waikanae stood in solidarity with those millions of women, men and children.
-We honor the innocent lives lost, both in war and conflict and in the desparate and dangerous journey to find a safe new home for themselves and their loved ones.
-We took a stand – as so many people have come together around the world to say –
+Our Cenacle community in Waikanae stands in solidarity with millions of women, men and children who each day suffer as a result of war and violence.
+We honour the innocent lives lost, both in war and conflict and in the desperate and dangerous journey to find a safe new home for all.
+We take a stand – as so many people have come together around the world to say:

-After our minute of shared silence, we listened to Anne’s poem, Refuge of Spices.
+We invite you to relect on Anne’s poem, Refuge of Spices.
 Anne wrote this poem some years ago when she was in Hyde Park, London.
 She retrieved a ball which a little boy had thrown and was unable to reach.
 Anne and the mother of the child had a conversation.
 The family were refugees from Iraq.

 Refuge of spices